swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 {% include callout.html type="note" content=" If you're using a different species, you can make your reference with the mkgtf and mkref Cell Ranger subtools.
 Refer to [10X custom reference documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr).
 For use of these workflows consider editing the workflow, or running the Cell Ranger tool separately to use a counts matrix input." %}

 1. If you haven't already, apply for access to Cell Ranger - see [Getting access to cell ranger](#getting-access-to-cell-ranger).
-Otherwise Cell Ranger won't be visible in your tools list!
+Otherwise Cell Ranger won't be visible in your tools list, and you won't be able to use it!

-2. Import the **Single sample workflow (Cell Ranger):** (listed above).
-This workflow will include a couple of sub workflows.
+2. Import the **Count and Load (Cell Ranger)** workflow (listed above).

 3. Open the workflow menu, find the workflow and hit run to bring up the following launch form.
 The first option _'Fastqs for one sample'_ should be the paired collection you created and named above.
 You'll also be prompted to customise any filtering parameters, and choose a sensible name for the biological sample.

-{% include image.html file="/screen_cellranger_ss_launch.png" alt="Single Sample Launch prompt" max-width="800px" %}
+  {% include image.html file="/screen_count_and_load_cellranger.png" alt="Cellranger Launch prompt, requests fastqs, reference genome dropdown, and sample name" max-width="800px" %}

 Once ready hit the 'run workflow' button.
 This pipeline should take an hour or several to run.

 ### Using StarSOLO